-L. Protection of Mineral Licks.
+- L. Protection of Mineral Licks.
 Mineral licks identified within specific management units are used by significant numbers of wildlife primarily during the spring and early summer.
+Known mineral licks occur in the Parks Highway and West Alaska Range region and are identified within that region under management unit P-49.
 The regular use of these areas suggests that the licks play an important role in the life history of the animals that use them.
 These same areas may also have significant mineral values.
 Management Intent should protect the area around the licks for their wildlife value.
 Stipulations should be developed on a case-by-case basis, in consultation with ADF&G, for specific leases or permits.
-The stipulations should address the following: 1) The avoidance of direct and indirect impact on the mineral licks, the animal tracks leading to them and other areas of concentrated animal use that is associated with the mineral lick; 2) Methods for compensating for the destruction or loss of a lick; 3) the method and routing of mining-related access to these areas.

-M. Trumpeter Swan and Tule Geese Nesting Areas.
-In trumpeter swan and Tule geese nesting areas, uses that would disturb a significant number of nesting swans or geese, or detrimentally alter their nesting habitat, should be avoided.
+The stipulations should address the following: 1) The avoidance of direct and indirect impact on the mineral licks, the animal tracks leading to them and other areas of concentrated animal use that is associated with the mineral lick; 2) the method and routing of mining-related access to these areas. - M. Trumpeter Swan Nesting Areas.
+In Trumpeter swan nesting areas, uses that would disturb a significant number of nesting swans or detrimentally alter their nesting habitat should be avoided.
 The siting of permanent facilities, including roads, material sites, storage areas, and other forms of permanent structures should be avoided within one-quarter mile of these known nesting sites.
 Surface entry should also be avoided within one-quarter mile of these nesting areas between April 1 and August 31.
 Both of these should be evaluated on a case-by-case basis.
 Some areas are more open and susceptible to noise and visual disturbances and therefore require larger protection areas.
 Leases or permits may require seasonal restrictions on activities to avoid disturbance to swans.
 Consult with ADF&G and USFWS to identify current or potential nesting habitat and to determine guidelines to follow and activities to avoid.
 The standards of Guideline N, 'Activities in Important Waterfowl Habitat', also apply.
-Refer to the management unit's 'Description' section in the Resource Allocation Tables to determine if the presence of a nesting area is likely.

-N. Activities in Important Waterfowl Habitat.
-In important waterfowl habitat, activities requiring a lease, permit, or development plan, and producing habitat disturbance or high levels of acoustical or visual disturbance from sources such as boat traffic, vegetation clearing, construction, blasting, dredging, and seismic operations, will be avoided during sensitive periods such as nesting, staging, or brood-rearing periods.
+Refer to the management unit's 'Resources and Uses' section in the Resource Allocation Tables to determine if the presence of a nesting area is likely. - N. Activities in Important Waterfowl Habitat.
+In important waterfowl habitat, activities requiring a lease, permit, or development plan, and producing habitat disturbance or high levels of acoustical or visual disturbance from sources such as boat traffic, vegetation clearing, construction, blasting, dredging, and seismic operations, should be avoided during sensitive periods such as nesting, staging, or brood-rearing periods.
 Where it is not feasible and prudent to avoid such activities, other mitigation measures may be required to avoid significant adverse impacts and the activity may be denied.
 If it is likely that a waterfowl concentration exists within the area affected by a potential project, consult with ADF&G and USFWS to identify areas of important waterfowl in addition to those identified in the management units in this plan and to determine appropriate mitigation or avoidance measures.